How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Alignment Between Layers and Weights

-Then, ${W}_l^{*(t)}$ is computed by simply training a network with the above learning rule.
+${W}_l^{*(t)}$ is computed by simply training a network with the above learning rule.
 This alignment computation naturally yields an interpretation of the alignment score as a similarity between the parameters of a network and the corresponding network trained with initialized activations $\sigma(z_{l-1}^{(0)}(x))$ and initialized feedback Jacobian $\nabla_{z_l} f^{(0)}(x)$.
-We further investigate variants of the learning rule of Equation \eqref{lin_align_rule} in Section~\ref{learning_rules}.
+We further investigate variants of the learning rule of Equation~\eqref{lin_align_rule} in Section~\ref{learning_rules}.

 Next, we use the alignment scores to evaluate alignment in finite-width networks trained on CIFAR-10~\cite{krizhevsky2009cifar} and KMNIST~\cite{clanuwat2018kmnist}, as a function of network width.
-We train an 8 (CIFAR-10) or 4 (KMNIST) layer CNN on the mean squared error loss and vary the number of convolutional filters in the intermediate layers from $8$ to $512$.
+We train an 8 (CIFAR-10) or 4 (KMNIST) layer ReLU-activated CNN on the mean squared error loss and vary the number of convolutional filters in the intermediate layers from $8$ to $512$.
 See Section~\ref{experiments} for further architectural and hyperparameter details.
 In Figure~\ref{fig:align_width}, we find that alignment scores increase with network width, consistent with our prediction of perfect alignment in infinite width.
 Generally, alignments are lower in later layers of network, suggesting the infinite-width correspondence holds best in early layers.
 Nevertheless, the results illustrate that in sufficiently wide finite-width networks, intermediate layer weights indeed capture local statistics of the corresponding layers' inputs.
-See Appendix Tables~\ref{tab: alignment_metrics_cifar},~\ref{tab: alignment_metrics_kmnist} for full tabulated results.
-In Appendix Figure~\ref{fig:align_epoch}, we plot the evolution of alignment scores during training find that they are initially high and slowly decrease during training as parameters drift from initialization.
+See Appendix~\ref{app: tables} Tables~\ref{tab: alignment_metrics_cifar},~\ref{tab: alignment_metrics_kmnist} for full tabulated results for these networks.
+In Appendix~\ref{app: tables} Table~\ref{tab: alignment_metrics_cifar_tanh}, we also tabulate alignment scores for an 8 layer Tanh-activated CNN trained on CIFAR-10; we find qualitatively similar patterns indicating that the alignment effect empirically holds across activation functions.
+In Appendix~\ref{app: tables} Figure~\ref{fig:align_epoch}, we plot the evolution of alignment scores during training find that they are initially high and slowly decrease during training as parameters drift from initialization.
 We also plot baseline alignment scores in networks with randomly permuted weights after training and find low alignment, validating the statistical significance of our alignment scores.